From Abracadabra to Zombies | View All

 Although the research regarding the necessity of the eye movement component is currently inconclusive, EMDR is a psychological treatment for PTSD which has received considerable empirical validation (Carlson et al., 1998; Marcus et al., 1997; Rothbaum, 1997; Scheck et al., 1998; Wilson et al., 1995).
 However, in spite of the empirical validation, confusion still exists in the literature regarding EMDR.
 Some of the confusion is theoretical and due to the current lack of empirical validation of Shapiro’s (1991b, 1995) information processing model and the continued inability of other models (e.g., exposure) to convincingly explain EMDR methods and effects.*

 Evidence for the effectiveness of EMDR's eye movement component is not much stronger than the theoretical explanations for how EMDR allegedly "works."
 The evidence has the virtue of being consistent, unlike the theoretical explanations, but it is mainly anecdotal and very vague.
-It has not been established beyond a reasonable doubt by any controlled studies that any positive effects achieved by an EMDR therapist's eye movement techniques are not likely due to chance, the placebo effect, patient expectancy, posthypnotic suggestion, other aspects of the treatments besides the eye movement aspect, etc. This is not to say that there have not been controlled studies of EMDR.
+It has not been established beyond a reasonable doubt by any controlled studies that any positive effects achieved by an EMDR therapist's eye movement techniques are not likely due to chance, the placebo effect, patient expectancy, posthypnotic suggestion, other aspects (e.g., cognitive behavioral therapy) of the treatments besides the eye movement aspect, etc. A Cochrane Collaboration report on psychological treatment of post traumatic stress disorder that there was no significant difference between EMDR and cognitive behavioral therapy.* This is not to say that there have not been controlled studies of EMDR.
 Dr. Shapiro cites quite a few, including her own.
-The reader is invited to look at her summaries of the research and determine for him or herself just how adequate the evidence is in support of EMDR's eye movement component as the main causal agent in recovery from PTSD.
+The reader is invited to look at her summaries of the research and determine for him- or herself just how adequate the evidence is in support of EMDR's eye movement component as the main causal agent in recovery from PTSD.
 One study by Wilson, Becker and Tinker, to be published in The Journal of Consulting and Clinical Psychology, reports a "significant improvement" in PTSD subjects treated with EMDR.
 The study also provides significant evidence that spontaneous healing cannot account for this improvement.
 Nevertheless, the study is unlikely to convince critics that EMDR's eye movement component is the main causal agent in measured improvement of PTSD subjects.
 I suspect that until a study is done which isolates the eye movement part from other aspects of the treatment, critics will not be satisfied.
 It may well be that those using EMDR are effecting the cures they claim and thereby benefiting many victims of horrible experiences such as rape, war, terrorism, murder or suicide of a loved one, etc. It may well be that those using EMDR are directing their patients to restructure their memories, so that the horrible emotive aspect of an experience is no longer associated with the memory of the experience.
 But, for now, the question still remains, whether the rapid eye movement part of the treatment is essential.
 In fact, one of the control studies cited by Shapiro seems counter-indicative:

 In a controlled component analysis study of 17 chronic outpatient veterans, using a crossover design, subjects were randomly divided into two EMDR groups, one using eye movement and a control group that used a combination of forced eye fixation, hand taps, and hand waving.
 Six sessions were administered for a single memory in each condition.
 Both groups showed significant decreases in self-reported distress, intrusion, and avoidance symptoms (Pitman et al. 1996).